CompuTec/computec-docs/docs/wms/administrator-guide/supported-devices.md

 - **Android** (recommended device)

+        Android device compatibility (8 to 14).
+To know more about Android version, click [here](../administrator-guide/installation/wms-client/computec-wms-android-version.md).

-*The CompuTec WMS Android version offers a powerful solution for warehouse management, providing users with an intuitive interface and seamless integration with Android devices.*
+        The CompuTec WMS Android version offers a powerful solution for warehouse management, providing users with an intuitive interface and seamless integration with Android devices.

-        Android device compatibility (8 to 14)
-    to know more about Android version, click [here](../administrator-guide/installation/wms-client/computec-wms-android-version.md).
 - **Microsoft Windows**

         - Windows 11